 When the TCJA went into effect, many taxpayers stopped itemizing because the standard deduction became much larger and the SALT deduction was capped at $10,000 ($5,000 for married taxpayers filing separately).
 This limit reduced the advantage of itemizing, especially for people in states with high property or income taxes.

-The new Trump tax plan would raise the SALT deduction cap to $40,000 for most filers and $20,000 for married individuals filing separately.
-This change could make itemizing more appealing for households with significant state and local tax payments.
+The House bill raised the SALT deduction cap to $40,000 for most filers and $20,000 for married individuals filing separately.
+This change would make itemizing more appealing for households with significant state and local tax payments.

-However, you should also note that the expanded cap begins to phase out if your income exceeds $500,000 ($250,000 for those filing separately), which would reduce the benefit by 30% of the income over that threshold.
-But even with the phaseout, the deduction cannot drop below the TCJA minimum of $10,000 ($5,000 if filing separately).
+However, the House bill also included a phaseout for higher earners.
+The expanded cap began to phase out if your income exceeded $500,000 ($250,000 for those filing separately), reducing the benefit by 30% of the income over that threshold.
+But even with the phaseout, the deduction would not drop below the TCJA minimum of $10,000 ($5,000 if filing separately).

-- The higher SALT cap is only set to apply for 2025, with the phaseout increasing by 1% annually after 2026 and before 2034, according to text from the amended House bill.
+- According to text from the amended House bill, the higher SALT cap would apply for 2025, with the phaseout increasing by 1% annually after 2026 and before 2034.
+The Senate bill does not include this phaseout provision.

 Who Should Itemize Deductions in 2025 and Beyond?